Updated: Jul 16

 You see, I'd been blessed as a Hunter/Jumper trainer in California to have had a relatively easy time garnering business.
 I had a great mentor (thanks Penny!) who allowed me to hang up my shingle at her stable when I was right out of college.
 For nearly a decade, my alliance with her and education from her cultivated my competence and reputation in our county in a way I could never have done myself.
 From then on, for the next 20 years, I had a business whose reputation preceded itself, where clients were attracted to me and I rarely had to do much to create new business.

 But this!
 Training a rescue horse?!
 What a new paradigm this was, in a new area where I didn't know anybody.
 My 'stature' in the hunter/jumper community would get me nowhere here.
 Penny and I had started colts, but that was when I was in my 20's...I was fearless then and I had her help.
-I'm 50 now, and as we trainers say, at this age when we fall off, we tend to break rather than bounce!
+I'm 50 now, and as we trainers say, at this age when we fall off, we don't bounce-we break.
 I'd watched my dad start colts, but that was a long, long time ago and his methods were rough and draconian.
 During the past decade, I've become a devotee of Buck Brannaman, whose methods are antithetical to those I'd been been practicing most of my life.
 Could I do it?
 Could I let go of the past and have the courage to practice diligently and truly devote myself this new way of being?

 When the phone call came that I'd gotten accepted, I was shaking with joy and excitement.
 The fact that I loved the mission of the #100daystrainingchallenge so much gave me the boost I needed to put my doubts aside and jump in with both feet.
 Throughout my entire life, this is a gift the horses have always given me.
 With them, every day is a new day.
 To be a horseperson is to be flexible, as they are animals and do not subscribe to time, or agenda, or ego in the same way we humans do.
 What a wonderful gift this has been, and continues to be for me.
 The horses stretch me in all the right ways, and I am so very grateful to have this opportunity for the next 100 days!
 Can't wait to see what me and Kaylee can do together!